 A WORD OF WARNING

 All of these repair methods involve messing with the laptop in various ways – Opening, hammering, and tinkering.
 Of course, any attempts of DIY repairs will pretty much void the warranty.
 On top of it, a botched repair can make things worse… So do these repairs at your own risk.

 1) JUST HAMMER IT!

 This is probably the simplest fix if the laptop is dented on a small corner, bumping out on the other side.
 You should be able to push it back into shape by hammering on the protruding side, without having to open up the entire computer.
 But, a big fat nope to the above video.
 That is not how we should hammer an electronic device back into shape.
 The appropriate way is to:

-- Use a rubber mallet, not a metal hammer.
+- Use a wood or rubber mallet, not a metal hammer.

 - Place a piece of cloth on where you want to hammer, to protect it against scratches and further damage.

-- Put a piece of wood on top of the cloth so that it flattens nicely.
+- Put a wooden block on top of the cloth.

-- Use light taps – Do not exert too much force and smash the laptop…
+- Lightly tap on the wooden block to flatten the dent.
+Do not exert too much force and smash the laptop…

 2) DENT PULLER REPAIR KIT

-Now, this is actually a repair tool that is meant for use on dented vehicles, but pretty sure that we can apply it to laptops as well.
+This repair tool is meant for use on dented vehicles, but pretty sure that we can apply it to laptops too.
 Very easy to use.
 Simply “stick” the suction tool on the dented area, and slowly attempt to pull it back into shape.
 No need to open and disassemble the laptop.

 If you don’t want to get the tool online, you should also be able to get one of these from any auto store.
 Please be very careful with this tool though, pulling too hard can potentially destroy the electronics and joints inside the laptop.